nf-core/dualrnaseq/docs/usage.md

         }
 ```

-Then to use this reference, within the user-defined set of parameters: `--genome_pathogen SL1344`
+Then to use this reference: `--genome_pathogen SL1344`

 Note:
 The transcriptome fasta file is created by default in the pipeline using the provided genome and annotation files.
-If you already have one, you can specify it here as shown above, or through the parameter ```--read_transcriptome_fasta_pathogen_from_file```
+If you already have one, you can specify it here as shown above, and through the parameter ```--read_transcriptome_fasta_pathogen_from_file```

 #### C) Using pipeline-specific parameters